shakeel-faiz/FF/01Jan-29/05-insv.md

 ## Convert INSV file to MP4

 If users want to make their INSV files more widely compatible, they can export them to the .MP4 video format using Insta360 Studio.
-In cases where Insta360 Studio is not available, users can simply rename the file extension from .insv to .mp4 and open it as an MP4 file.
+In cases where Insta360 Studio is not available, users can simply rename the file extension from .insv to .mp4 and open it as an MP4 file using MP4 player like VLC.